Chief Minister Usman Buzdar Offers Condolence - UrduPoint

 Chief Minister Usman Buzdar Offers Condolence

-Punjab Chief Minister Sardar Usman Buzdar has expressed a deep sense of sorrow over the death of famous actor Talat Iqbal
+Punjab Chief Minister Sardar Usman Buzdar has expressed a deep sense of sorrow over the death of the mother of Senior PRO Chief Minister's Office Muhammad Rafi Ullah and extended sympathies to the bereaved family

-LAHORE, (UrduPoint / Pakistan Point News - 24th Sep, 2021 ) :Punjab Chief Minister Sardar Usman Buzdar has expressed a deep sense of sorrow over the death of famous actor Talat Iqbal.
+LAHORE, (UrduPoint / Pakistan Point News - 28th Sep, 2021 ) :Punjab Chief Minister Sardar Usman Buzdar has expressed a deep sense of sorrow over the death of the mother of Senior PRO Chief Minister's Office Muhammad Rafi Ullah and extended sympathies to the bereaved family.

-In a statement, the chief minister said Talat was a versatile actor whose tv dramas were still popular.
-He extended sympathies to the heirs and prayed to Almighty Allah to rest the departed soul in eternal peace.
+He prayed that may Allah Almighty rest the departed soul in eternal peace and grant courage to theheirs to bear the irreparable loss with equanimity.